Social Media Policy

 - Authorized administrators are responsible for maintaining the security of the username and password in accordance with the Computer Use and Personal Information Protection policy.
 In accordance with these policies breaches must immediately be reported to the Vice Provost for Information Security/CIO and/or the Director of Human Resources.

 REVIEW OF CONTENT

 - The Social Media Administrator and designated poster will review and monitor content.

-- MarCom will conduct periodic reviews of content posted on College social media accounts.
+- MarCom will conduct periodic reviews of content posted on University social media accounts.

-- The Social Media Administrator or MarCom will remove content that does not conform to the College’s Social Media Policy and/or standards.
+- The Social Media Administrator or MarCom will remove content that does not conform to the University’s Social Media Policy and/or standards.

 - MarCom reserves the right to close Social Media Accounts due to inappropriate content or failure to comply with policy.